 dropped='tcp(AF_INET(192.168.10.1:514))=6439',

 processed='center(received)=234413',

 processed='destination(d_tcp)=234413',

 processed='destination(d_local)=234413',

+processed='source(s_local)=234413'

-processed='source(s_local)=234413' '''
+'''

 Log statistics can be also retrieved on-demand using the echo STATS | nc -U var/run/syslog-ng.ctl command.
 This returns a list of source groups and destinations, as well as the number of processed messages for each.
-The verbosity of the statistics can be set using the stats level() option.
+The verbosity of the statistics can be set using the stats_level() option.
+See Section 8.9, Global options (p.
+205) for details.

-Note To query the statistics, you need the OpenBSD-style netcat application.
+To query the statistics, you need the OpenBSD-style netcat application.
 The netcat included in most Linux distributions is a GNU-style version that is not suitable to query the statistics of syslog-ng.
-An alternative is to use the socat application.
+An alternative is to use the socat application: echo STATS | socat -vv UNIX-CONNECT:/opt/syslog-ng/var/run/syslog-ng.ctl -.